Jaime-alv/nighty_night/README.md

 - [X] Implement meals and dreams tables.
 - [X] Set up associations.
 - [ ] User profile.
+- [ ] Update fields.
 - [ ] Elapsed times.
 - [ ] Recovery system.
 - [ ] Docker.
 - [ ] Kubernetes.

 This layout is not set in stone.
-It can, and possibly will, change.
+It can, and possibly will, change, neither they're in order.

 ## License